Your Mini Resources Guide to Mindfulness

-There are many other authors who write beautifully about mindfulness, including Jack Kornfield and Roger Walsh.
+There are many other authors who write beautifully about mindfulness, including Jack Kornfield, Roger Walsh, Tara Brach and Pema Chodron.
 It’s a personal mix, but all of which I have found inspiring.
 Hope something might catch your eye and get you further interested in mindfulness!

 To finish, if you need a bit of Calm right now, here is where you can focus on the sounds and soft images for a few moments of relaxation.

+There is a wealth of resources out there these days.
 Do you have a favourite Mindfulness author or website that you have found is a good resource?
-Do feel free to share in the Comments section below!

 Yvette is a Mindfulness and Meditation Guide at Place of Serenity where you can learn more about Mindfulness and Meditation for everyday life.